I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocateextracreateparameterfromlookasidelist.md

 <p>The <b>FltAllocateExtraCreateParameterFromLookasideList</b> routine allocates memory pool for an ECP context structure from the given initialized paged or non-paged lookaside list.
 However, if the size of the ECP context structure (as defined by the <i>SizeOfContext</i>  parameter) is larger than the lookaside list, the routine analogously allocates memory from paged or non-paged system pool.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543261">FltInitExtraCreateParameterLookasideList</a> routine to initialize a paged or non-paged pool lookaside list.
-Use the <b>FltAllocateExtraCreateParameterFromLookasideList</b> routine to allocate an ECP context structure from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine to deallocate the ECP context structure.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541973">FltDeleteExtraCreateParameterLookasideList</a> routine to free a lookaside list.</p>

-<p>Drivers must free all ECP context structures and lookaside lists they create before unloading.</p>

-<p>For more information on using lookaside lists with drivers, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>This routine is available starting with Windows Vista. </p>

-<p>The <b>FltAllocateExtraCreateParameterFromLookasideList</b> routine allocates memory pool for an ECP context structure from the given initialized paged or non-paged lookaside list.
-However, if the size of the ECP context structure (as defined by the <i>SizeOfContext</i>  parameter) is larger than the lookaside list, the routine analogously allocates memory from paged or non-paged system pool.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543261">FltInitExtraCreateParameterLookasideList</a> routine to initialize a paged or non-paged pool lookaside list.
-Use the <b>FltAllocateExtraCreateParameterFromLookasideList</b> routine to allocate an ECP context structure from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine to deallocate the ECP context structure.</p>
+<p>Use the <a href="..\fltkernel\nf-fltkernel-fltinitextracreateparameterlookasidelist.md">FltInitExtraCreateParameterLookasideList</a> routine to initialize a paged or non-paged pool lookaside list.
+Use the <b>FltAllocateExtraCreateParameterFromLookasideList</b> routine to allocate an ECP context structure from the lookaside list, and the <a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameter.md">FltFreeExtraCreateParameter</a> routine to deallocate the ECP context structure.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541973">FltDeleteExtraCreateParameterLookasideList</a> routine to free a lookaside list.</p>
+<p>Use the <a href="..\fltkernel\nf-fltkernel-fltdeleteextracreateparameterlookasidelist.md">FltDeleteExtraCreateParameterLookasideList</a> routine to free a lookaside list.</p>

 <p>Drivers must free all ECP context structures and lookaside lists they create before unloading.</p>